 That isn’t to say they sound bad, though.
 In fact, they sound pretty good.
 The high-end is clear and detailed, and the midrange punches with ease.
 While the lows are powerful enough, they aren’t as full as the wired options on this list so bear that in mind.
 Still, these headphones sound fantastic, especially considering they’re wireless.

 The included pouch makes them easy to charge and stow simultaneously, finished in a beautiful red plush that oozes quality.
 Unfortunately, you’re going to have to take advantage of that pouch more often than not.
 The headphones don’t hold a very long charge, only giving a few hours of listening time before needing a refresh.

-Keeping with the wireless trend, the Jabra ROXs are solid competitors to the Plantronics, coming in at a slightly high price point.
+Keeping with the wireless trend, the Jabra ROXs are solid competitors to Plantronics, coming in at a slightly high price point.
 The sound is rich overall, granting a little more separation than the Plantronics.
-Additionally, the low-end feels more full which, for my tastes, is a huge plus.
+Additionally, the low-end feel more full which, for my tastes, is a huge plus.

 However, not everything is perfect.
 While the construction is solid (pun intended), the weight is a trade-off that is expected, but not welcome.
 The drivers are very heavy, adding strain to the ears and contrasting with the feather-light weight of the cable.